The effects of encouragement

 My husband encouraged me today.
 I don’t know how he does it, but with very few words he usually manages, with his smile, his mercy and his (deceived) high opinion of me, to lift my mood.
 Not always, mind you.
 He’s not a miracle worker.
 Jesus is my miracle worker.
 But the couple of things Michael said to me today made me reflect again on how important it is to encourage someone.
 Anyone.
 I want to get better at encouraging those I love.

-In June and July nine of my favorite women crowded into our den each Tuesday morning for our annual summer Bible study, and as most of you know, we did Mary Kassian’s Conversation Peace.
+Several summers ago, nine of my favorite women crowded into our den each Tuesday morning for our annual summer Bible study, and we did Mary Kassian’s Conversation Peace.
 If you clicked on the link, do not be deceived by the whimsical, cartoonish member book.
 The study was brutal.
 And glorious.
 And for me, one of the most needed studies I’ve ever done.
+I still think about it years later.

 On page 96 of my member book, I wrote myself a little note with an arrow pointing to a paragraph that impacted me: put on blog, I scribbled.
 Along with learning to hold my tongue, listen more, not exaggerate, and seventy-three other almost impossible tasks related to godly speech, I learned a lot about encouragement from this study.